rumushland/retail-sales-shipping-analysis/README.md

 ## Business Problem
 Is the business growing profitably, and where are the main shipping performance issues?

+### Key Insight

+**Out of 5,111 orders, about 60% are shipped within the 4-day target, while around 40% take longer.**

 ## Key Questions
 - Where is the business generating or losing profit?